cjacker/opensource-toolchain-bouffalo-lab/README.md

 The official GUI programming tool is BLDevCube, it support Windows / MacOSX and Linux.

-The official command line programming utility shipped in 'bl_mcu_sdk' is 'BLFlashCommand', it is commited into the 'bl_mcu_sdk' repo recently.
+The official command line programming tool shipped in 'bl_mcu_sdk' is 'BLFlashCommand', it is commited into the 'bl_mcu_sdk' repo recently.

 There are also '[bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/)' and '[bflb-iot-tool](https://pypi.org/project/bflb-iot-tool/) with official support and [blisp](https://github.com/pine64/blisp)  from Pine64 can be used.